 By the latest estimates, there are currently over 21 million software developers in the world.
 Yet, 62% of them are open to new job opportunities with another 13% actively looking for a job, according to the annual StackOverflow survey.
 What’s more, the interview process and writing/updating a CV top the list of challenges software developers find most annoying.

 Which soft skills can help you win the job?
-How to prepare for the interview if you are non-native English speaker?
-In this article we have condensed our knowledge of the sphere to give you actionable insights on how to get the job you deserve.
+How to prepare for the interview if you are a non-native English speaker?
+In this article, we have condensed our knowledge of the sphere to give you actionable insights on how to get the job you deserve.

 The Basics: Qualities that Make a Strong Professional Profile

 The ability to communicate your thoughts and present your vision is a vital aspect of any job.
 This includes English proficiency (both written and spoken).
 Most companies won’t even consider you as a candidate if you don’t speak English or cannot put two words together at the interview.
 A good addition to your CV would be your own tech-related blog or guest posts for specialized web resources.

 Case in point: Working with clients from the US and the UK as well as the Netherlands, Germany, a few other European countries, and Israel, we often get requests for developers with knowledge of other foreign languages.
 Outside of English (which is a kind of industry standard), our clients are often looking for developers with knowledge of German.

 Ability and willingness to learn